bitmark-inc/feral-file-docs/learning/guidelines.md

    ---
    ```
 3. Write your article content below the frontmatter

-### 2. Update manifest.json
-1. Open `learning/manifest.json`
-2. Add or edit Markdown file - Make sure the correct frontmatter
-3. Commit directly to `main` branch (or open a PR).
+4. Commit directly to `main` branch (or open a PR).

 ## How It Works

 The system automatically:
 1. Detects changes to markdown files in the `learning/` directory
 2. Parses the frontmatter from each file
-3. Generates the `manifest.json` file with the correct structure
+3. Generates the `learn-manifest.json` file with the correct structure
 4. Updates the website with your new content

 ## Important Notes